How to Build a Thriving Innovation Ecosystem - The Big Bang Partnership

 Innovation ecosystems often exist to solve shared challenges – such as economic growth, eco-innovation and decarbonization, skills or materials shortages.

-They also form to exploit shared opportunities, such as the formation of a supply chain for a major manufacturer or sector.
+They also form to exploit shared innovation strategy and opportunities, such as the formation of a supply chain for a major manufacturer or sector.
 An example of this is the North East Automotive Alliance (NEAA), an industry-led automotive cluster, established to support the economic sustainable growth and competitiveness of the automotive sector in the North East of England.

 Innovation ecosystem map